The Engines of God: Plot overview

-A group of xeno-archaeologists, together with interstellar pilot Priscilla Hutchins, attempt to unravel the mysteries surrounding tremendous monuments left near several habitable worlds in the solar neighborhood.
+A group of xeno-archaeologists, together with interstellar pilot Priscilla Hutchins, attempt to unravel the mysteries surrounding huge, mysterious monuments left near several habitable worlds, including one on a moon orbiting Saturn.

 Plot summary

 Background

-Humanity was introduced to the existence of intelligent extraterrestrial life with the discovery of an alien statue on Iapetus, a moon of Saturn, which depicted an alien life form.
-Then, after the advent of faster-than-light travel, when humanity began to explore neighboring star systems, a number of other mysterious Monuments were quickly discovered.
+Humans confirmed the existence of intelligent extraterrestrial life beyond Earth when they discovered a statue of a bipedal alien on Iapetus, a moon of Saturn.
+After developing faster-than-light travel, humans quickly discovered other mysterious Monuments in nearby planetary systems.
+However, details about the "Monument-Makers" themselves remained elusive.

-Despite these discoveries, details about the "Monument-Makers" themselves remained elusive.
-In fact, even after decades of exploring, humanity had found disappointingly few habitable worlds, and even fewer signs of intelligent alien life.
+Even after decades of exploring, humans had found disappointingly few habitable worlds, and even fewer signs of intelligent alien life.
 At the time, only three examples had been identified:

-(a) The planet Pinnacle, which had evidently been home to an intelligent society that became extinct nearly a million years earlier, and had left very little trace of themselves on their now-inhospitable planet;
+(a) The planet Pinnacle, which had evidently been home to an intelligent society that became extinct nearly a million years earlier, and had left very little trace of themselves on their now non-inhabitable planet;